 ТРАНЗИСТОР

-The ТРАНЗИСТОР (transistor) is a faithful recreation of the famous and most sought-after Russian Muff.
+The ТРАНЗИСТОР (TRANSISTOR) is a faithful recreation of the famous and most sought-after V7C "Tall Font" Russian Muff.
 I've kept the design true to the original, but have also added the mids control, as this has been too helpful to neglect.
 This creates exactly the original tone when rotated fully left.
-This model provides a more musical clarity and bloom in the lower frequencies.
+This model provides more musical clarity and bloom in the lower frequencies.
 Notes on the construction?
 It is all designed, powder coated, drilled, printed, soldered, and assembled at home.
-The powder coat is by Dulux Australia (super tough), and won't flake like the originals.
+The powder coat is by Dulux Australia, and won't flake like the originals.
 Carbon film resistors are used, keeping to the classic builds.
 Polystyrene capacitors are used for the smoothing caps; two 1000pF in series at each stage like the originals.
-Soviet black glass diodes are used for clipping.
+I am now using the "correct" soviet diodes (not shown in gut shot).

 or